Fujifilm X-T1 vs Leica M8

 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the M8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T1 and the M8 have been discontinued, but can regularly be found used on eBay.
+Both the X-T1 and the M8 have been discontinued, but can regularly be found used on ebay.
 The M8 was replaced by the Leica M9, while the X-T1 was followed by the Fujifilm X-T2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.
+Further information on the features and operation of the X-T1 and M8 can be found, respectively, in the Fujifilm X-T1 Manual (free pdf) or the online Leica M8 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T1 and the Leica M8?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.